Noise is not always detrimental: the capacity of quantum batteries is enhanced in black holes

-where $k \in [0, 1]$ is the decay probability that a Pauli–$Z$ operation is applied, which models the random phase reversals.
+where $k \in [0,1]$ is the decay probability for applying a Pauli-$Z$ operation, which models random phase reversals.
 Eqs. (\ref{ph}) show that the quantum battery capacity is symmetric about $k = \frac{1}{2}$.

-In Fig. \ref{fig:quad4}, we plot the quantum battery capacities as a function with decay probability $k$ and acceleration $\eta$.
+In Fig. \ref{fig:quad4}, we plot the quantum battery capacities as functions of the decay probability $k$ and Alice's proper acceleration $a_A$.

 When $k = 0$, the battery capacity reduces to the noise free case.
 As $k$ increases toward $\frac{1}{2}$ (the point of maximal phase flip noise) the battery capacity decreases monotonically, reaching its minimum at $k = \frac{1}{2}$.
-The total battery capacities of the physically accessible and inaccessible regions display qualitatively similar dependence on the acceleration parameter: in both regions, the battery capacity is degraded by the presence of noise.
-The battery capacity of the physically accessible state $C_{pf}(\rho_{\text{A}_{\text{I}}\text{B}_{\text{I}}}, H)$ is strongly suppressed for small accelerations, with the most pronounced decrease occurring at $\eta < \frac{\pi}{6}$.
-For the physically inaccessible state $C_{pf}(\rho_{\text{A}_{\text{II}}\text{B}_{\text{II}}}, H)$, the battery capacity drops rapidly as $\eta$ increases through the region $\eta < \frac{\pi}{6}$ and then levels off (stabilizes) for $\eta > \frac{\pi}{6}$.
-Another physically inaccessible state $C_{pf}(\rho_{\text{A}_{\text{II}}\text{B}_{\text{I}}}, H)$ follows a trend similar to the noise-free case.
-Its $\eta$-dependence is largely unchanged by the phase flip noise (aside from the overall suppression due to $k$).
-Taken together, both accessible and inaccessible-region capacities show qualitatively similar dependence on the acceleration parameter $\eta$ and are both reduced by increasing phase flip noise (parameter $k$), with the strongest sensitivity occurring for $\eta$ below $\frac{\pi}{6}$.
+The total battery capacities of the physically accessible and inaccessible regions display qualitatively similar dependence on Alice's acceleration: in both regions, the battery capacity is degraded by the presence of noise.
+The battery capacity of the physically accessible state $C_{pf}(\rho_{\text{A}_{\text{I}}\text{B}_{\text{I}}}, H)$ is strongly suppressed at low acceleration, with the most pronounced decrease occurring for \(a_A<a_B\).
+For the physically inaccessible state $C_{pf}(\rho_{\text{A}_{\text{II}}\text{B}_{\text{II}}}, H)$, the battery capacity drops rapidly as $a_A$ increases through the region of low acceleration and then levels off for \(a_A>a_B\).
+Another physically inaccessible state $C_{pf}(\rho_{\text{A}_{\text{II}}\text{B}_{\text{I}}}, H)$ follows a trend similar to the noise free case.
+Its acceleration dependence is largely unchanged by the phase flip noise (aside from the overall suppression due to $k$).
+Taken together, both accessible and inaccessible region capacities show qualitatively similar dependence on the Unruh acceleration and are both reduced by increasing phase flip noise, with the strongest sensitivity occurring below Bob's fixed acceleration.